 Are you travelling from an international destination or a local one?
 If local, then Tiger (from Melbourne) and Jetstar are the cheapest (usually).
 The other two are Virgin Australia and Qantas, occasionally having good deals.
-Internationally you can fly direct from Hong Kong, Kuala Lumpur, Singapore and Auckland (and others?) about 8 years ago
+Internationally you can fly direct from Hong Kong, Kuala Lumpur, Singapore and Auckland (and others?) over 8 years ago

 Does anyone have any broad information on travelling to Poland.
 I am interested in exploring the post communist era and contemporary life.